 Fruits and Vegetables

-Carrots and Broccoli – Carrots and broccoli are a good source of fiber, vitamin A, carotenoids, and vitamin C. Carrots are rich in alkaline elements, which rejuvenate the blood and balance the acid alkalinity in the body.
+- Carrots and Broccoli – Carrots and broccoli are a good source of fiber, vitamin A, carotenoids, and vitamin C. Carrots are rich in alkaline elements, which rejuvenate the blood and balance the acid-alkalinity in the body.
 These nutrients are also important for the development of baby bones, eyes, and tooth buds that are developing under the gums.
-Cruciferous vegetables like broccoli are good detoxifiers and protect the baby from certain cancers during infancy and later as well.
+Cruciferous vegetables like broccoli are good detoxifiers and protect the baby against diseases during infancy and later as well.

-Amla or Indian Gooseberry – One serving of amla has 20 times more vitamin C than oranges, making it a very good antioxidant.
-Some of the health benefits of amla can be attributed to the presence of iron, carotene, phosphorous, and calcium contained in it.
-Amla has been used to treat haemorrhoids, inflammation, anaemia, and night-sightedness in Ayurvedic treatment.
-Amla slices can be taken as a part of salads or can be enjoyed with a dash of honey as a dessert.
+- Amla or Indian Gooseberry – One serving of amla has 20 times more vitamin C than oranges, making it a very good antioxidant.
+Some of the health benefits of amla can be attributed to the presence of iron, carotene, phosphorus, and calcium contained in it.
+In Ayurveda, amla has been used to treat hemorrhoids, inflammation, anemia, and night-sightedness.
+Amla slices can be added to salads or can be enjoyed with a dash of honey as a dessert.

 Poultry, Fish and Lean Meats

 Pregnant women require more iron than those women that are not pregnant.
 The recommended daily intake of iron is 27 mg per day during pregnancy.
 Lamb, poultry, fish, eggs are some of the best sources of iron.
 To absorb enough iron from the source, the body needs foods rich in vitamin C to be consumed along with iron.
 You would also need to keep an eye on the caffeine intake, as it reduces iron absorption in the body.